 Chicago Police Tout Decrease In Murders, Shootings

-Chicago saw fewer murders and shootings in the first quarter of 2018 compared to the same time period in 2017, according to new stats released by police officials.
+Chicago saw fewer murders and shootings in the first quarter of 2018 compared with the same time period in 2017, according to new stats released by police officials.

-The Chicago Police Department's crime numbers show a "22 percent reduction in murders and a 25 percent reduction in shootings compared to the same period in 2017."
+The Chicago Police Department's crime numbers show a "22 percent reduction in murders and a 25 percent reduction in shootings compared to the same period in 2017," a statement from the department said.
 Citywide, crime is down 15 percent so far this year.

 March was also the 13th consecutive month Chicago saw a decline in gun violence, according to CPD.
 There were 17 percent fewer shootings than in March 2017.
-Murders for the month were down 25 percent compared to March 2017.
+Murders for the month were down 25 percent compared with March 2017.

 "The progress we have seen in the first quarter of the year is a direct result of the hard work of our officers and the investments we have made to make CPD a better agency for everyone," Chicago Police Department Superintendent Eddie Johnson said in a statement.
 "Our work is far from over.
 We will continue our hiring plan and identify ways we can continue to integrate technology into the crime fight.
 We will also double down on our efforts to build trust and lasting partnerships with the communities we serve."